 To return more relevant results, we can use the TravelTime API to base our search results on the customer's journey time and transport preferences.
 This will result in more accurate results with the most relevant store locations showing first.

 Often, people try to use Distance Matrix APIs to solve this problem.
-However, this isn’t a scalable solution since these APIs typically charge users per origin-destination pair.
-This means if you want to calculate times to 1,000 stores and rank shortest to longest, it gets expensive.
-The TravelTime API doesn’t charge you per element - 1 TravelTime credit includes times from 1 origin up to 2,000 destinations.
+However, this isn’t a scalable solution since these APIs typically charge users a high amount per origin-destination pair.
+Compare API costs here.

 Step 1 — Creating your map application